What is intuitive eating?

 5. Discover the satisfaction factor

-Even with a smaller appetite on GLP-1 medication, it’s still important to find satisfaction in your meals.
-When meals are satisfying, you’re more likely to feel physically and emotionally nourished, and less likely to seek something else to “fill the gap.”
+Even with a smaller appetite on GLP-1 medication, satisfaction still matters.
+When meals feel genuinely satisfying in taste, texture and experience, you're more likely to feel physically and emotionally nourished and less likely to find yourself reaching for something else afterwards.

 Ask yourself:

-• Does this meal satisfy my taste buds and the texture I’m looking for (i.e. something crunchy, creamy etc)
+• Does this meal satisfy my taste buds and the texture I am looking for?

 • Am I eating in a comfortable, relaxed setting?